Martina Otavova

 Hello, and thank you for visiting my website!

-Throughout my academic journey, I have sought to apply advanced quantitative methods to address complex public health questions.
 My research has been published in journals including the International Journal of Public Health, BMC Public Health, Spatial and Spatio-temporal Epidemiology, and the Journal of Transport & Public Health.